openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/create_problem.rst

 learners see up to 20 different problem variants for every problem that has **Randomization** set to an option other than **Never**.
-It also means that every answer for the 20 different variants is reported by the Answer Distribution report and edX Insights.
+It also means that every answer for the 20 different variants is reported by the Answer Distribution report.
 Limiting the number of variants to a maximum of 20 allows for better analysis of learner submissions by allowing you to detect common incorrect answers and usage patterns for such answers.

-For more information, see :ref:`Student_Answer_Distribution` in this guide, or `Review Answers to Graded Problems`_ or `Review Answers to Ungraded Problems`_ in *Using edX Insights*.

 .. important::
- Whenever you choose an option other than **Never** for a problem, the computations for the Answer Distribution report and edX Insights include up to 20 variants for the problem, **even if the problem was not actually configured to include randomly generated values**.
+ Whenever you choose an option other than **Never** for a problem, the computations for the Answer Distribution report include up to 20 variants for the problem, **even if the problem was not actually configured to include randomly generated values**.
 This can make data collected for problems that cannot include randomly generated values, (including, but not limited to, all single select, multi-select, dropdown, and text input problems), extremely difficult to interpret.

 You can choose the following options for the **Randomization** setting.